faldor20/jj_tui/README.md

 Please provide any suggestions.
 I'm new to jujutsu so I'm sure people have workflows I couldn't even dream of.
 ## Installing
 If you are on linux, just grab the latest release.
 It's statically linked and should work on any linux machine.
-It is also compiled for mac, but I don't have a mac to test on so, let me know if it doesn't work
+If you are on mac, also grab a prebuild, let me know if you have any issues as I can't test on a mac.

 To open a shell with jj_tui on nix:`nix shell github:faldor20/jj_tui`